Harshit1o/Set_Reminder/README.md

 ## Features

-- Schedule reminders with specific date and time
+- Schedule reminders with specific date and time.
-- Support for both Email and SMS notifications
+- Support for both Email and SMS notifications.
 - RESTful API for easy integration with any frontend or mobile app
 - Admin interface for managing reminders
 - API documentation with Swagger/ReDoc